tanveerbedi/Tile-Detection-and-Visualization-Engine/README.md

 # 🏠 Tile Detection and Visualization Engine

-### *Detect, recommend, and photorealistically visualize tiles on any surface — from a single photograph.*
+### *Detect, recommend, and visualize tiles on any surface — from a single photograph.*

 ---